mmontaldo/chess-react/README.md

 # React Chess App

-Play chess on your local machine with this React based Chess application.
+Play chess on your local machine with this React driven application.

 ## Local run